-In order to become a patrol member, compete and gain other qualifications you need to gain the 'Surf Lifeguard Award' (formerly known as the Bronze Award).
+In order to become a patrol member, compete and gain other qualifications you first need to gain the 'Surf Lifeguard Award' (formerly known as the Bronze Award).
 You'll also need to be over 14 and able to swim.

 Our instructors will take you through a structured training programme consisting of theory and practical sessions.
 In these sessions you will cover surf skills, basic first aid, rescue techniques, risk management and more.
 To help you with your training we also offer -